m-i-n-i-q-q/Anysound/README.md

 To obtain the main data of sound, please go to the analysis website (see Analyzer).

 The way to enter the main data is to enter a non-empty line in order, click "Next Step" and continue to repeat the operation until all the input is completed.
-You can play the audio using the goat horn (sound record) you receive after completing the settings.
+You can play the sound using the goat horn ("sound record") you receive after completing the settings.

 ## 引用的專案 Cited projects